 The Leaders of the three councils have repeatedly said that, while they welcome the opportunity to talk about opportunities to improve local government, they do not consider that this is the right time.
 They have said that all our efforts at present should be focused on supporting our communities through the pandemic.

-However, now that the Government has sent the invitation letter, the Leaders have said they owe it to those same communities to propose a solution they believe is in the area’s best interests, so the three councils are doing the necessary work to present a full proposal for a Bay unitary by the deadline of 9 December 2020.
+However, once the Government had sent the invitation letter, the Leaders said they owed it to those same communities to propose a solution they believe is in the area’s best interests, so the three councils conducted the necessary work to present a full proposal for a Bay unitary by the deadline of 9 December 2020.

 A new council across county boundaries

 In the invitation letter from Government, it was made clear that the Government would consider proposals from ‘one or more districts in a county and one or more relevant adjoining areas’.

 A cross-boundary authority around Morecambe Bay fits that criteria and we believe it is the best way forward for our three areas.

 Barrow, Lancaster and South Lakeland already work together on economic initiatives through the Joint Committee and we believe there are opportunities to develop and build on that existing successful relationship.

 The Lancaster and South Cumbria Joint Committee a partnership between the three Bay local authorities and demonstrates that the councils already have a strong track record of collaborative working.

 The three councils have been working together on economic initiatives since 2017 and formed the Joint Committee earlier this year to further develop that work.

 The economic partnership has already achieved notable success when a joint submission to the Arts Council was accepted as one of only two “rural” bids in the UK to develop a pioneering ‘Cultural Compact’ around Morecambe Bay, harnessing cultural and creative opportunities to boost the local economy.